Tracking electron capture processes in classical molecular dynamics simulations for spectral line broadening in plasmas: Criterion for detecting trapped electrons in a computer simulation

 To correctly select the valid field sequences we choose a global criterion, in which whether an ion has trapped an electron or not, not only depends on its conditions at a given time, but also on its history.
 For a given ion, we store (for each step of the simulation) its potential energy, the electric field at its position and the \textit{label} (an index identifying each electron in the simulation) of the $Z+1$ closest electrons, where $Ze$ is the charge of the emitter.

-In order to correctly calculate the potential energy, since the interaction between particles is Coulombian, it is necessary to apply a \textit{regularization} to the interaction potential to avoid divergencies at short distances.
+In order to correctly calculate the potential energy, since the interaction between particles is Coulombian, it is necessary to apply a \textit{regularization} to the ion-electron interaction potential to avoid divergencies at short distances.
 While several procedures for this regularization have been reported (see \citet{bonitz2023} and references therein), in this work we will use that described in \citet{gigosos2018}, which considers a parabolic potential for interparticle distances below a given value $\rmin$ and hyperbolic for larger distances.
 This method naturally accounts for the diffraction of electrons around an ion and determines an effective atom size.
-We used the following expression for $Z>1$ ions, rescaled from \citet{gigosos2018}
+We used the following expression for $Z\geq1$ ions, rescaled from \citet{gigosos2018}

-where $V_i$ is the ionization energy corresponding to the ion of charge $Z$ and $R_I$ is the radius of the interaction sphere, defined as half the size of the cubic simulation box.
-For ions with $Z>1$, $\rmin$ is a parameter given by
+where $V_b$ is the energy of the bottom of the potential well and $R_I$ is the radius of the interaction sphere, defined as half the size of the cubic simulation box.
+For ions with charge $Z$, $\rmin$ is a parameter given by

+The parameter $\rmin$ defines the distance at which the potential changes from Coulombian to parabollic.
+Its physical meaning, as stated in Reference \cite{gigosos2018}, ``\textit{corresponds to the case of having the ion charge uniformly distributed in the volume of a sphere with radius $\rmin$, which is also permeable to pointlike electrons.}'' The relation between this size and the available volume per electron in the plasma, is the characteristic parameter for the equilibrium constant appearing in the Saha equation (see Equation 23 in Reference \cite{gigosos2018}).

+In order to determine then the value of $V_b$, we impose the condition $V_{ie}(\rmin) = -V_i$, where $V_i$ is the energy that would be required to ionize one electron that becomes bound, i.e. the ionization energy of the $Z-1$ charge state.
+In Section \ref{sec:ionization}, we will discuss how this condition yields results for the classical simulation which are consistent with those obtained with the quantum Saha equation.
+By doing this, one obtains that